shen341/chromeExtension/extension/readme.md

 # Iot Integration Chrome Extension

 This Chrome extension adds Iot integration functionality to the calendar page.
-It automatically detects the stay code and adds a Iot button for quick address lookup.
+It automatically detects the stay code and adds a Iot button for Iot device generate password.

 ## Features